wxcctechsummit/holcct2100/labslive/lab3.md

 ### 4. Make a test call

-- Login to the agent desktop into `Team_wxcclab` and go to a ready state.
+- Login to the agent desktop into `Team1_wxcclab_<ID>` and go to a ready state.
 Login agent WebEx Calling application.

 - Login to the supervisor WebEx Calling app on your mobile.